zowe/docs-site/docs/user-guide/mvd-configuration.md

    /S ZOWESVR
    ```

-10. To verify that the new ZSS is correctly installed, check for the following messages in the `ZOWESVR` server job log:
+10. To verify that the new cross-memory server is being used, check for the following messages in the `ZOWESVR` server job log:

    `ZIS status - Ok (name='ZWESIS_MYSRV    ', cmsRC=0, description='Ok', clientVersion=2)`